- What is Money Management?

 Risk and Reward ratios using Stop Loss

-When you are ready to start trading you will open your live trading account on the appropriate platform and deposit your acceptable capital.
+When you are ready to start trading after practicing on a paper trading account, you will open your live trading account on the appropriate platform and deposit your acceptable capital.
 Providing protection of your invested capital when forex or stocks move against you is essential and represents the basis of money management.
 Trading with a serious approach to money management can start with knowing a safe risk and reward ratio as well as implementing stops and trailing stops:

 This is the standard method for limiting loss on a trading account with a declining stock.
 Placing a stop loss order will set a value that will be based on the maximum loss that a trader is willing to absorb.
 When the last value drops below the set amount, the stop loss will be triggered and a market order is put in place so that the trade is haltered.
 The stop loss closes the position at the current market price and will prevent any accumulating losses.